 Jelly or no jelly?

-I always remember having trifle with jelly in it when I was growing up.
-But now, as an adult, the thought of eating cake with jelly gives me the shivers.
+I always remember having strawberry trifle with jelly in it when I was growing up.
+But now, as an adult, the thought of eating cake with jelly together gives me the creeps.

 I know some people have the fruit and jelly at the bottom without any cake but to me, the cake is the best part of a trifle!

-So I decided to opt for no jelly in my recipe.
-It’s totally up to you whether or not you use it!
+So I decided to opt for no jelly in my recipe but it’s totally up to you whether or not you use it!
 You can make a homemade jelly with agar agar powder or Vege-Gel, or you can use something like these flavoured jelly crystals by Just Wholefoods.

 How to make vegan trifle

 This is a classic Scottish recipe– a layered dairy-free trifle recipe which consists of cake, strawberry jam, fresh strawberries, custard and whipped cream.
 Then you simply repeat the layers until your bowl is full!

 For the cake

 The first step to making a tasty vegan strawberry trifle is to make the sponge cake.
 I used my vanilla sheet cake recipe here.